 Under current care, the main types of resources consumed in EB are bandages and dressings and frequent hospital visits across a wide range of specialities.
 However, within the follow-up period of the trial, we are not expecting any reduction in either of these areas.
 We are also conscious that asking caregivers to try to monitor this resource use over the trial period, or to recall it all at the end, would be very burdensome for them.
-Our expectation is that over the trial period, the only difference in costs between the groups will be the additional costs associated with the stromal cell infusions and additional follow-up and monitoring.
+Our expectation is that over the trial period, the only difference in costs between the groups will be the additional costs associated with the stromal cell infusions, additional follow-up and monitoring, and adverse events.
 For these reasons, we will only consider the additional costs directly associated with UC-MSC infusions.
-These costs will be estimated using information on the research costs and anticipated proprietary costs of UC-MSCs and the number of doses administered within the intervention group (before switching), together with any additional care directly associated with the infusions.
+These costs will be estimated using information on the research costs and anticipated proprietary costs of UC-MSCs and the number of doses administered during the treatment phase of the crossover trial, together with any additional care directly associated with the infusions.